 - Adaptive methods for fluid dynamics

 - Novel temporal integration schemes for PDEs

-- Space-time Parallel Algorithms
+- Time Parallel Algorithms (see my page PFASST@LBL)

 - Real Time-Time Dependent Density Functional Theory